objcio/articles/2014-07-08-sandbox-scripting.md

 		}];
 	}

-For scripts that a user has written, they may expect your app to just "run" the script.
-In that case, you'll pass `nil` for the event parameter and everyone will be happy.
+For scripts that a user has written, they may expect your app to just "run" the script (and not call a function specified in an event descriptor.)
+In this case, you'll pass `nil` for the event and the script will behave as if the user double-clicked on it in the Finder.

 One of the nice things about `NSUserAppleScriptTask` is the completion handler.
 Scripts are run asynchronously, so your user interface doesn't need to block while a (potentially lengthy) script is run.
-Just be careful about what you do in that completion handler: it's not running on the main thread, so don't do updates to your user interface there.
+Be careful about what you do when that completion handler is invoked: it's not running on the main thread, so you can't do any updates to your user interface there.

 Behind the scenes